asamalik/workshop/README.md

 <img src="/img/defining-modules-2-complex-bad.png" width=600px>

-As you might have guessed, bundling all dependencies is not the right thing to do in this example.
-Instead, we need to identify **other modules**, and use these as dependencies:
+As you might have guessed, **bundling all dependencies is not the right thing to do** in this example.
+Instead, we need to identify **other modules**, and use these as dependencies.
+Some packages might also become part of the platform module.

 <img src="/img/defining-modules-2-complex-good.png" width=600px>

 At the **beginning of development of the F27 Server**, all of these modules will need to get indentified and built.
-However, when we are done with the initial set, packagers will be able to use what's already available.
+However, when we are done with the initial set, packagers will be able to use what's already available which will make creating additional modules significantly easier.

 [Guide](https://docs.pagure.org/modularity/development/building-modules.html)